Explore New York – Seven Fun and Cheap Getaways

 If you’re trying to plan a mini getaway on the cheap, but have no idea where to go or what to see, I think you might like some of the little gems we have right here in New York.

-You can get to each of these places in under three hours, so if you wanted to, you could make a day out of it and then head home instead of worrying about finding a place to stay for the night and spending more money.
+You can get to each of these places in under three hours, so if you wanted to, you could make a day-trip out of it and then head home instead of worrying about finding a place to stay for the night and spending more money.

 I spent a lot of time in the hometown of Uncle Sam when I was a kid.
-Actually, the first play I was ever in was Annie and it was at the Troy Music Hall.
-Troy is located just outside of Albany and is the birthplace of Uncle Sam.
-Legend has it, Uncle Sam was a legit person.
+Actually, the first play I was ever in was Annie and it was at the Troy Savings Bank Music Hall.
+Troy is located just outside of Albany and is the birthplace of Uncle Sam and legend has it that Uncle Sam was an actual person.
 The man’s name was Samuel Wilson, but people called him “Uncle Sam” and he did a lot to help the troops.
-While you’re in Troy, you can even see Uncle Sam's grave-site in Oakwood Cemetery.
-The locals can guide you in the right direction.
+While you’re in Troy, you can even see Uncle Sam's grave-site in Oakwood Cemetery and if you're not sure where to find the grave just ask a local and they'll point you in the right direction.

 I’ll never forget the first time I went to Howe Caverns.
 I was in complete awe of the beauty that was in front of me.
 That was when I was a kid and even now, as an adult, Howe Caverns still amazes me.
 Take an elevator ride deep into the earth to see some of the most spectacular sights of the natural earth that you’ll ever see.
 Oh, and be sure to bring your camera.
 You’ll kick yourself if you don’t!